Current Summary

 What's the absolute cheapest electricity rate in Texas right now?

-As of December 2025, the cheapest rate is around 9.2¢/kWh for a 12-month fixed-rate plan in the Dallas-Fort Worth area (Oncor TDSP) at 1,000 kWh usage.
+As of July 2026, the cheapest rate is around 11.1¢/kWh for a 12-month fixed-rate plan at 1,000 kWh usage.
 However, the cheapest plan for YOU depends on your usage level and location.

 Are the cheapest plans reliable?